 Lastly, if you’re tempted to visit Jeju Island for yourself, you simply have to visit the island’s lava tubes.
 On the last day of my dream trip to Jeju Island, I rode my motorbike to the Manjang Cave, which is part of a UNESCO listed geopark.
 Although I was a little scared, I quickly grew used to the dark and squeezing my way through the cave’s cold, dark passages.
 In fact, the cave is over 8km long, but only of 1km of the cave is open to the public.

 If you’re looking for a brand, new travel destination to explore, do yourself a favor and book yourself a flight to Jeju Island.
 Not only will you have the opportunity to enjoy the amenities of a luxury beach resort but you’ll also get to learn about Korean culture by visiting the Seongeup Folk Village and the grandfather stones.
+South Korea also has lots of other areas and attractions to visit- I personally have my eye on Baekyangsa Temple!

 Lastly, you’ll also be able to spend several days exploring the island’s scenic hiking tracks and pristine, world class beaches.